 We tested some deep learning approach and faced challenges for some variables with scarce data like soil parameters.
 The main reason for not using deep learning is lack of reference data.

-• Can you provide more information on OpenGeoHub?
+• Can you provide more information on the summer school?

-The summer school starts from 1st to 6th September 2025.
+The summer school will be between 1-6 September 2025.
 We are organizing together with SURF and EO Council.
-The Summer School will consist of live presentations and demos by leading EO modelers and OSGeo developers, workshops, discussion panels, machine learning competition, and several social events.
+It will consist of live presentations and demos by leading EO modelers and OSGeo developers, workshops, discussion panels, machine learning competition, and several social events.
 The summer school will feature an impressive lineup of lecturers and targets PhD, MSc level students and postdocs in the field of geospatial, environmental data, EO data, computer science and computer vision.

-The docker image for reproducible environment is publicly available but doing production work would require significant hardware.
+The docker image for reproducible environment is publicly available, but doing production work would require significant resources.
 Hence, people interested in should have infrastructure for their purpose.

 • Is it possible to use and integrate multi-sensor EO data using machine learning with climate and meteorological datasets to assess and predict short- and long-term risks to vulnerable infrastructure?